ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ### resetForm

-Since we're binding the fields to `$form`, a HTML form reset (clearing all fields in the DOM) won't have any effect, so in Superforms, resetting means **going back to the initial state of the form data**, usually what you initially sent to the client in `PageData`.
+Since we're binding the fields to `$form`, a HTML form reset (clearing all fields in the DOM) won't have any effect, so in Superforms, resetting means **going back to the initial state of the form data**, usually what you sent to the client in the load function.
 If this isn't what you want, you can use the [events](/concepts/events) and the [reset](/api#superform-return-type) function instead.

 ## When to change the defaults?